Global Rotation Equivariant Phase Modeling for Speech Enhancement with Deep Magnitude-Phase Interaction: Experimental Setup

 \subsection{Model and Training Configurations}

 For STFT configuration, a window size of 25 ms is adopted, with 25\% shift between adjacent frames, resulting in $F=201$ frequency bins.
-We design two model variants, which is Small for the PR task and Standard for the others, with specific channel configurations detailed in Table \ref{tab:configuration}.
+We design two model variants, which is Small for the Phase Retrieval (PR) task and Standard for the others, with specific channel configurations detailed in Table \ref{tab:configuration}.
 Given that complex-valued phase channels require approximately double the computational resources of real-valued magnitude channels, we maintain the phase channel number at roughly half of the magnitude one.
 We will further investigate the impact of this allocation strategy via ablation studies in Section IV-D.

-We adopt the typical loss configuration from MP-SENet \cite{lu2023mp} for the pure DN task, with the same coefficients for fair comparison.
+We adopt the typical loss terms from MP-SENet \cite{lu2023mp} for the pure DN task.
 This objective $\mathcal{L}_{\text{DN}}$ aggregates magnitude, complex, time-domain, STFT consistency, and PESQ metric discriminator losses with a phase term $\mathcal{L}_{\text{pha}}$ which considers group delay, instantaneous phase and angular frequency \cite{ai2023neural}.

+For fair comparison, all predictive methods evaluated in this study were trained with the identical loss configuration and weights \cite{lu2025explicit}, with $\lambda_1=0.9$, $\lambda_2=0.3$, $\lambda_3=0.2$, $\lambda_4=0.05$, $\lambda_5=0.1$, $\lambda_6=0.2$.
 To address the enhancement failure of conventional methods in BWE-involved universal SE tasks \cite{liu2025universal}, we augment the objective with a Multi-Period Discriminator (MPD) \cite{kong2020hifi, lu2025towards} for all evaluated models.
-Accordingly, the loss function for the USE task is defined as: For the Phase Retrieval task, we switch to a loss term better suited for synthesizing phase from scratch.
+Accordingly, the loss function for the USE task is defined as: with $\lambda_{\text{mpd}}= 0.05$.
+For the Phase Retrieval task, we switch to a loss term better suited for synthesizing phase from scratch.
 Following the loss setting in BAPEN \cite{dai2025bapen}, this specific loss $\mathcal{L}_{\text{PR}}$ emphasizes geometric consistency via an omni-directional phase distortion term and an MPD adversarial term: